Conductor (rail): Train guard (Australia, New Zealand and United Kingdom)

-In the UK railway modernisation and economic pressure has made some trains lose their guards and become driver-only operated (DOO).
-The most recent axe of the conventional guard was on Southern rail in a 2-year dispute between the Train Operating Company and the workforce, which ultimately led to the guards losing their safety critical roles.
-British Rail first brought this in on some commuter services in London and Glasgow, as well as on almost all non-passenger trains.
-In 2003, a controversial amendment to the UK operational rule book moved part of the guard's safety and operational role to the driver.
-With rail service privatisation, train operating companies (TOC) attempted to bring in DOO to other network areas—c2c operating from London Fenchurch Street is an example of this.
-Currently, several titles describe a guard: train manager, train host, conductor, and South West Trains and Merseyrail still use the term guard.
-The role of the guard is set out by a mixture of the Railway Rule Book and train operating companies.
+Australia and New Zealand

-Australia
+In Australia and New Zealand, the person responsible for operation of a train was called the guard, a term derived from stagecoach days.
+Guards on passenger trains in those countries did not have responsibilities for ticket inspection or sale; they were responsible for the safe operation of the train, timekeeping, and handling parcels and other consignments.
+They were trained in emergency protection duties and first aid, using emergency equipment such as detonators, track circuit clips and flags, to protect their train in the event that it became disabled.
+However, starting about the 1980s the role of guards has been eliminated as a result of improved radio communication, flashing rear-end devices and electronic technology; passenger train conductors have been assigned more responsibility, of which on-train ticket sales and inspection are only a part.
+Currently in Australia, depending largely on state-based railway practice, there is usually a combination of driver-only operated trains and trains with a guard (who when cab-based, is sometimes termed an observer).

-In Australia, there is today a combination of driver-only operated trains and trains with a guard depending largely on state-based railway legislation.
+The US title conductor was applied to an employee on passenger trains who inspected or – for passengers who boarded at unstaffed stations – sold tickets on board.
+Occasionally a ticket inspector would board the train to independently check tickets and the conductor's documentation.

 New South Wales

 All passenger trains in New South Wales operate with a driver and guard.
-Guards were removed from freight trains in the 1980s, but these still operate with a two-man locomotive crew.
+Guards were removed from freight trains in the 1980s, but they still operate with a two-man locomotive crew.

 Greater Sydney area

-Sydney Trains—which operates metropolitan trains—and NSW TrainLink intercity trains have a train guard.
-The guard is ultimately responsible for the safety of all passengers on the train.
-They control the operation of doors and Public Address, perform platform duties, provide basic customer service, operate the train to timetable and accept and deliver internal mail.
-On Sydney Trains, the guard is located in the middle of older trains, whilst on the newer Waratah trains, and on NSW TrainLink intercity services, they work from the rear.
-The guard is not responsible for inspecting tickets - this role is performed by Transport Officers and NSW Police.
+Sydney Trains, which operates metropolitan trains, and intercity trains, have a train guard.
+Guards are ultimately responsible for the safety of all passengers on the train.
+They control the operation of doors and the train public address system, perform platform duties, provide basic customer service, ensure the train runs to schedule, and accept and deliver internal mail.
+On Sydney Trains, the guard is located in the middle of older trains, but on the newer Waratah trains, and on certain intercity services, they work from the rear.
+The guard is not responsible for inspecting tickets, a role performed by Transport Officers and NSW Police.

-NSW Regional trains
+NSW regional trains

 On NSW TrainLink regional Xplorer and XPT services the train guard is known as a Passenger Service Supervisor (PSS).
 While still responsible for the safety of passengers, the PSS is also in charge of delivering customer service and a number of value-add functions on the train including ticket inspections and manning the cafe alongside Passenger Attendants.
 On Xplorer trains, the driver operates the doors when the PSS gives clearance to depart.
 On XPT trains, the PSS performs the platform duties of a guard in conjunction with the driver.

 Queensland

-Passenger trains are operated by Queensland Rail, and all operate with both driver and guard for suburban passenger services, or Passenger Services Supervisor for long-distance passenger services.
+Passenger trains are operated by Queensland Rail, and all have both a driver and guard for suburban passenger services, or a passenger services supervisor for long-distance services.